CIAT-DAPA/agrilac_etl_agroclimatic_bulletins/README.md

 ````

 ### Params
 - end_date: date in YYYY-MM-DD format.
-This will be the last day of a 10-day range.
+The day before this date will be the final day of the ten-day range.
 This is the only **mandatory** parameter.
 - workspace_path: the path set as workspace
 - path_shp_crop_honduras: Corresponds to the path `workspace/config/mask_honduras/` indicated in the Project Structure section
 - path_shp_crop_honduras_regions: Corresponds to the path `workspace/config/mask_honduras/regions_shapefile/` indicated in the Project Structure section